The B.E.S.T. Academy

 The B.E.S.T.
-Academy at Benjamin S. Carson (BEST) was opened in Atlanta, Georgia, United States in August 2007.
-For a short time the academy was simply referred to as "the boys' single gender academy," but was later named by its first principal, Curt R. Green, in honor of the renowned neurosurgeon Dr. Benjamin S. Carson.
+Academy is a STEM certified all-boys school serving grade 6-12 students in Carey Park, Atlanta, Georgia.
+The school was opened in 2007, and for a short time was referred to as the boys single gender academy, but was later named by its first principal, Curt R. Green, in honor of neurosurgeon Ben Carson.
 B.E.S.T. is an acronym for Business, Engineering, Science, and Technology.

-At its inception, the school served boys in grade 6 with plans for expansion to grade 12 by 2013.
-The B.E.S.T.
-Academy is a public school in the Atlanta Public Schools system.

 Single-gender education

 The B.E.S.T. academy was initiated by Atlanta Public Schools based on the research of Michael Gurian, who asserts that girls and boys have different learning styles.
 To this effect, teachers at B.E.S.T. employ teaching strategies that are geared toward the general learning styles of boys.

 Curriculum

-The students at B.E.S.T. are immersed in an academic curriculum which includes language arts, social studies, reading, math, and science.
+The students at B.E.S.T. undergo an academic curriculum which includes language arts, social studies, reading, math, and science.

 Connections

 Students at BEST have an opportunity to take various connections classes.
 These include: